qwikifiers/qwik-ui/CONTRIBUTING.md

 - Once you made some changes in either package (`headless` or `styled`) or the documentation website (`apps/website`), you will see them immediately reflected on the page.

-- Alternitavely, if your only goal is to add a new component, or add new tests to an already exisiting component, you can run the component test server for significant speed gains:
+- Alternitavely, if your only goal is to add a new component, or add new tests to an already exisiting component, you can run the component test server for significant speed improvements:

 ```shell
 pnpm dev.ct